ace-subido/ace-subido.github.com/src/_posts/2017-05-21-improving-our-wifi-at-home.md

 ![](/img/blog/ourwifisetup-re580d.jpg)

 Looking for a counterpart to the router, it seems that Netgear Nighthawk EX7000 or EX6200 takes the cake.
-But there's no way to purchase it that easily here in the Philippines, so I came across this TP-Link extender, and the [review's are good](http://www.tomsguide.com/us/best-wifi-extenders,review-2225.html)
+But there's no way to purchase it conveniently here in the Philippines, so I came across this TP-Link extender, and the [review's are good](http://www.tomsguide.com/us/best-wifi-extenders,review-2225.html)

 ### Optimizing the Network